StrategyPhysics/MESA_StellarModeling/README.md

 `conda activate mesa` (if not already in the environment)
 `python -m ipykernel install --user --name=mesa --display-name="Mesa Kernel"`

-Restart jupyter and you should see "Mesa Kerne" as a choice under Kernel > Change Kernel . . .
+Restart jupyter and you should see "Mesa Kernel" as a choice under Kernel > Change Kernel . . .